Mayurji/Machine-Learning/Udemy/ReadMe.md

 ### Udemy - A Elearning Platform

-## Course Content on Machine Learning Using Python and R.
+## I am sharing the Course Content on Machine Learning Using Python and R from Udemy.